piotrplata/python_template/README.md

 Now jenkins runs automated tests on every push and every pull request.

 #### Jenkinsfile
+The agent for Jenkins is running docker container created from Dockerfile_python.
+It's default python image with additional temporary user.
 On push to master stage and production branch Jenkins will deploy to respective environment Publish to gemfury is done when pushing do master
 On every push and every pull request automated tests are run.